Projects & Urban Development

 In addition to forward-looking spatial planning, studies are a prerequisite for well thought-out and orderly urban development.
 They show development trends and goals and prepare strategic decisions , which in turn feed into local spatial planning (e.g. studies on protected zones, high-rise studies, retail studies, spatial development studies, ...).

-Rossau location offensive
+Rossau location forum

 Retail structure analysis